hynky1999/WashingManager/README.md

 ## Technical details
-The system will be developed in C# 10.0 in Blazor server ?framework? using dotnet core 6.0.
+The system will be developed in C# 10.0 in Blazor server framework using dotnet core 6.0.

 ### Why Blazor server and not the wasm version ?
 #### Advantages: